Forest Management

 In the OESF, DNR generates sustainable revenue for specific trust beneficiaries, primarily through timber harvest.
 On average, approximately one percent of the OESF is harvested each year.
 Timber harvested from this forest provides non-tax revenue for schools, universities, and essential county services such as fire departments.
 Learn more about timber sales on state trust lands, including sales that are currently proposed for auction.
 Use the product sales viewer to see a map of these sales.

 After a harvest, DNR replants forests using seedlings from Webster Forest Nursery.
-DNR monitors the stand and performs various sivicultural activities, such as thinning and removal of competing vegetation, to keep the forest healthy as it grows.
+DNR monitors the stand and performs various silvicultural activities, such as thinning and removal of competing vegetation, to keep the forest healthy as it grows.

 Harvest Techniques